hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

     - "issued_date_attribute"
     - "expiry_date_attribute"
   - Complete column B (`OL-MV: Meta [Attribute Value]`) as appropriate for each column A name.
 See [this section of this RFC](#aries-specific-branding-overlay) and the [RFC0756 OCA for Aries Style Guide] for details on populating the values.
-  - "logo", should automatically appear in Column A for the rows below "expiry_date_attribute", where column C of the spreadsheet is also populated.
-You can ignore those rows.
   - Leave columns D and higher blank.
 - Rename the sample language tab (`en`) to one of the language or language-country that as an issuer, you want to support.
-- Fill in the data for the first language, including:
+- Fill in the data in columns other than C (which is automatically populated from Main) for the first language as appropriate.
+- Populate column A and B as follows:
   - In column A (`OL-MN: Meta [Attribute Name]`), add the values:
     - "name"
     - "description"